2014–15 Texas A&M Aggies women's basketball team

-The 2014–15 Texas A&M Aggies women's basketball team will represent Texas A&M University in the 2014–15 college basketball season.
-The team's head coach is Gary Blair, who was in his twelfth season at Texas A&M. The team plays their home games at the Reed Arena in College Station, Texas and will play in its third season as a member of the Southeastern Conference.
+The 2014–15 Texas A&M Aggies women's basketball team represented Texas A&M University in the 2014–15 college basketball season.
+The team's head coach was Gary Blair, who was in his twelfth season at Texas A&M. The team played their home games at the Reed Arena in College Station, Texas and will play in its third season as a member of the Southeastern Conference.
 They finished the season 23–10, 10–6 in SEC play to finish in a three-way tie for fourth place.
 They lost in the quarterfinals of the SEC women's tournament to LSU.
-They received an automatic to the NCAA women's tournament where they lost to Arkansas–Little Rock in the first round.
+They received an automatic to the NCAA women's tournament, where they lost to Arkansas–Little Rock in the first round.